Tropical trigonal curves: Preliminaries

 \subsection{Gonality of graphs and metric graphs}

-\begin{defin} We say that a graph is $k\mbox{-}$edge connected if, by removing any $k-1$ edges, we still get a connected graph. \end{defin}
+\begin{defin} We say that a graph is \textbf{$k\mbox{-}$edge connected} if, by removing any $k-1$ edges, we still get a connected graph. \end{defin}

-\begin{defin} We say that a metric graph is $k\mbox{-}$edge connected if its canonical model is $k\mbox{-}$edge connected. \end{defin}
+\begin{defin} We say that a metric graph is \textbf{$k\mbox{-}$edge connected} if its canonical model is $k\mbox{-}$edge connected. \end{defin}

-\begin{defin} A $k$-edge cut of a graph is a set of $k$ distinct edges such that their removal disconnects the graph, but the removal of any proper subset of it does not.
-A $1$-edge cut is called \emph{bridge}.
+\begin{defin} A \textbf{$k$-edge cut} of a graph is a set of $k$ distinct edges such that their removal disconnects the graph, but the removal of any proper subset of it does not.
+A $1$-edge cut is called a \textbf{bridge}.
 A $k$-edge cut of a metric graph is a $k$-edge cut of its canonical model. \end{defin}

-\begin{rk} Recall that a graph is $k$-edge connected if and only if given any pair of distinct vertices $u,v\in V(G)$, there are at least $k$ edge disjoint paths connecting $u$ and $v$.
-By Menger's theorem, this is equivalent to have that an edge cut separating $u$ and $v$ has cardinality at least $k$. \end{rk}
+\begin{rema} Recall that a graph is $k$-edge connected if and only if given any pair of distinct vertices $u,v\in V(G)$, there are at least $k$ edge-disjoint paths connecting $u$ and $v$.
+By Menger's theorem on edge connectivity (see~\cite[Theorem 9.7]{BM08}), $k$-edge connectivity is equivalent to the following property: an edge cut separating $u$ and $v$ must have cardinality at least $k$. \end{rema}

-Here are different definitions of gonality, for graphs and for metric graphs. \begin{defin} A graph $G$ is \textbf{$d$-gonal} if there is a non-degenerate harmonic morphism of degree $d$ from $G$ to a tree. \end{defin}
+Here are different definitions of gonality for graphs and for metric graphs. \begin{defin} A graph $G$ is \textbf{$d$-gonal} if there is a non-degenerate harmonic morphism of degree $d$ from $G$ to a tree. \end{defin}

 \begin{defin} A metric graph $\Gamma$ is \textbf{$d$-gonal} if there is a non-degenerate harmonic morphism of degree $d$ from a tropical modification $\Gamma'$ of $\Gamma,$ to a metric tree.
 We will say that $\Gamma$ is \textbf{strictly $d$-gonal} if the tropical modification $\Gamma'$ coincides with $\Gamma$, i.e., there is a non-degenerate harmonic morphism of degree $d$ from $\Gamma$ to a metric tree. \end{defin}